-- 45 days or MORE prior to the check-in date, the housing deposit (US\$300) will be refunded. - 44-31 days preceding the check-in date, the student will lose the housing deposit (US\$300). - 30-11 days preceding the check-in date, the student is liable for the housing deposit (US \$300) plus the first housing monthly rent. - 10-0 days, no refund will be made for any reason whatsoever in case the student decides to cancel, change or vacate the assigned apartment.
+- 45 days or MORE prior to the check-in date, the housing deposit (US\$300) will be refunded. - 44-31 days preceding the check-in date, you will lose the housing deposit (US\$300). - 30-11 days preceding the check-in date, you are liable for the housing deposit (US \$300) plus \$1200 in rent. - 10-0 days preceding the check-in date, you will lose the housing deposit (US \$300) AND are liable for the full term's rent.

-The student will be fully liable for the total housing cost and housing deposit if no official notice of the student's cancellation is received by LDM before check-in date.
+You will be fully liable for the total housing cost and housing deposit if LdM does not receive official notice of cancellation before check-in date.

-Please note that you are responsible for paying the percentages listed above, even if you withdraw from the program before you have paid this amount to UW-Eau Claire.
+Please note that you are responsible for paying the charges listed above, even if you withdraw from the program before you have paid this amount to UW-Eau Claire.